Mullion Cove

 The cove is 5 mi south of Porthleven and 14 mi southeast of Penzance by sea.
 It is 6 mi south of Helston by land and 13 mi southwest of Falmouth by land.
 In 1937, a 2 mi stretch of the coast from Mullion Cove to Predannack was preserved for the nation with the help of the Council for the Preservation of Rural England and the National Trust.

-The cove is partly protected from the strong winds, and ocean currents in the region by Mullion Island or Enys Pruen, which lies about 720 yd offshore to the southwest.
+The cove is partly protected from the strong winds and ocean currents in the region by Mullion Island or (Enys Pryven in Cornish), which lies about 720 yd offshore to the southwest.

 Occupancy of the Mullion Cove goes back several hundred years, but in the early 1800s, it had three working Grist Mills, including "Criggan Mill, Mullion Mill Farm" (List Entry Number 1141889) (currently listed as Criggan Mill, Mullion Cove), and by the Census of 1841 the Cove had several working fish cellars, net lofts and two thatched cottages.

-Until the early 20th century, it had a thriving inshore pilchard seine fishing industry, was part of the Mounts Bay Fishery and also had a long history of crab, lobster and crawfish fishing using traditional Cornish methods with locally manufactured withy pots.
+Until the early 20th century, it had a thriving inshore pilchard seine fishing industry, was part of the Mounts Bay Fishery and also had an abundant history of crab, lobster and crawfish fishing using traditional Cornish methods with locally manufactured withy pots.

-Between 1890 and 1892 and between 1895 and 1897, a harbour of two stone piers mostly made from granite, serpentine and elvan with a concrete core was constructed with the financial help of Lord Robartes of Lanhydrock both for coastal protection and to provide support and an economic base for fishermen, local farmers and local traders at a time when agriculture was going through a depression.
-The harbour walls were maintained each year by a local stonemason.
+Between 1890 and 1892, and between 1895 and 1897, a harbour of two stone piers, mostly made from granite, serpentine and elvan with a concrete core was constructed with the financial help of Lord Robartes of Lanhydrock for both coastal protection and to provide support and an economic base for fishermen, local farmers and local traders at a time when agriculture was going through a depression.
+Viscount Clifden was the largest landowner in the parish of Mullion.
 In 1928 the harbour, island, and fish cellars were bought from Viscount Clifden by Montague Meyer.
 By 1944 the harbour required extensive maintenance and repair.
 In 1945, 12 acre including the harbour and island were given by the Meyer family to the National Trust, which took on necessary repairs.
 The Trust still has ownership, control and responsibility for maintenance.

-In October, 1984 ,three locations within the harbour area were granted Grade II Listed status.
+In October 1984, three locations within the harbour area were granted Grade II Listed status.
 The list includes: